azat-co/fullstack-javascript/chapter3/chapter3.md

       color: #4D926F;
     }

-The benefit is that in LESS, you need to update the color value in only one place versus two in CSS.
+The benefit is that in Less, you need to update the color value in only one place versus two in CSS.
 This is abstraction at its best.

-LESS Mix-ins
+Less Mix-ins
 ------------

 This about mix-ins as functions.
 The syntax for a mix-in is the same as